cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 2. Observe that `[Edit > Invert]` only affects the selected pixels.
     Undo the inversion.

+3. If you are uncertain what is inside and what is outside a roi, you can select any roi tool and move the cursor on the area in questions.
+Inside a roi the cursor will be an arrow (you could use the cursor to drag the roi around) outside a roi the cursor will be cross indicating that you could create new roi by dragging.

 **Tags:** exercise roi-3

 ## Working with ROIs 4
+[//]: # (Ex2.5)
 Finally, there are several operations that work on a ROI itself without changing pixel values `[Edit > Selection > ...]`.
 Let us explore a few of those options.